tk2487/project-evaluation/OpenStreetMap_evaluation.md

 ## License

 1. What is the project's license? <br>
-The project has a GNU General Public License.
+The project has a GNU General Public License v2.0.
 <!--
 In most repositories there will be a file named LICENSE or something similar in the root level of the repository.
 This is the one to examine.
 There may be